1Password/scim-examples/azure-container-apps/README.md

   [Convert]::ToBase64String([IO.File]::ReadAllBytes((Join-Path $PWD.Path 'scimsession')))
   ```

-Copy the output value to your clipboard to use it in the deployment, then save the encoded value in your 1Password account for future use:
+Copy the output value to your clipboard, then save the encoded value in 1Password:

 1. Find the "scimsession file" item in your 1Password account.
 2. Click **Edit**, then choose **Add another field** and select **Password**.